hytromo/mimosa/README.md

 * If it calculates the same hash in the future, it simply retags the already built image instead of rebuilding.
 * All without downloading or reuploading the image - that's what makes it fast.
 * If it hasn't seen the hash before, it builds the image as normal - no tricks.
 The hash is then saved to the cache for future use.
+* Falls back to normal command execution in case of any errors.

 # Key Features

 - **Seamless docker Integration:**
-  Mimosa wraps standard `docker buildx build` (and `docker build`) commands, as well as `docker buildx bake` commands.
+  Mimosa wraps standard `docker buildx build/bake` commands.
 You use it by passing the same arguments you would to Docker.

 - **Automatic Context and Dockerfile Detection:**
-  Mimosa automatically detects the build context, Dockerfile, and `.dockerignore` (including custom-named dockerignore files).
+  Mimosa automatically detects the build context, Dockerfile, bakefile and `.dockerignore` (including custom-named dockerignore files).
 It accounts for exactly what's needed to ensure that your build gets a unique cache key.
 It ignores all files specified in your `.dockerignore`, so a well-maintained `.dockerignore` makes all the difference.

 - **Seamless Integration with GitHub Actions:**
-  `mimosa` works with `actions/cache` as well as its own `hytromo/mimosa/gh/cache-action` action, which offers repository-scoped caching [instead of branch-scoped](https://docs.github.com/en/actions/reference/dependency-caching-reference#restrictions-for-accessing-a-cache) - which means that all your branches can have access to the same cache at once!
+  `mimosa` works with `actions/cache` as well as its own `hytromo/mimosa/gh/cache-action` action, which offers repository-scoped caching [instead of branch-scoped](https://docs.github.com/en/actions/reference/dependency-caching-reference#restrictions-for-accessing-a-cache) - which means that all your branches can have unrestricted access to the same cache at the same time.

 # Installation